 - Unsafe Episodes: Therapists can assist caregivers in finding ways to reduce unsafe episodes, such as limiting transitions, sensory overload, stressful situations, too many expectations, etc. During unsafe episodes, due to compulsions and rages.
 The primary goal of any intervention is to keep the patient safe.
 Once that episode is over, caregivers are encouraged to resume the tools learned from the therapists.
 Help develop an emergency plan.

 - Behavioral interventions including de-escalation, emotion regulation, anxiety management, redirection, distraction, thought replacement, positive reinforcement, setting clear limits and consequences, establishing reward systems, habit reversal, exposure and response prevention (ERP) techniques can be useful (discipline the illness symptoms, not the patient!)

 This chart provides an overview of behavioral interventions for PANS PANDAS.
 For more detailed information on the three-pronged treatment approach to treating PANS PANDAS and providing symptomatic relief, including behavioral interventions for specific symptoms including Cognitive Behavior Therapy (CBT)/ Exposure Response Prevention (ERP) and using psychoactive medications, please see:

-Speaker: Peggy Chapman, RN Webinar: Psychiatric Medication Strategies for Children with PANS/PANDAS Date/Time: Monday, June 27 at 6:00 PM EST Register for this webinar: Via Zoom About this webinar:...
+Speaker: Peggy Chapman, RN Webinar: Psychiatric Medication Strategies for Children with PANS/PANDAS Date/Time: Monday, June 27 at 6:00 PM EST Register to view webinar: Watch on Demand About this...